SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Keep a Photo Album

-We have all the pictures this day and age but we stand to lose them all of the digital age comes to an end.
+We have all the pictures this day and age but we stand to lose them all as the digital age comes to an end.
 Or if we lose that thumb drive.
 You need some real pictures in a photo album.